Working together for a common goal

-Inigo is a young senior civil engineer who works in worldwide projects related with water, sites development and sustainable infrastructures.
-At the moment as a Senior International Development consultant of Arup, the company where he has been working since he joined as a graduate.
-Inigo did a 6 months volunteering placement in Bulambuli, Uganda with the same communities that CfD supports now.
+Iñigo is a young senior civil engineer who works in worldwide projects related to water, site development and sustainable infrastructures.
+At the moment he hold the position of Senior International Development consultant of Arup, the company where he has been working ever since he joined as a graduate.
+In the past, Iñigo did a 6 months volunteering placement in Bulambuli, Uganda with the same communities that CfD supports now.

 With a background in engineering and a Masters in International Development, Sandra works as a Head of Programmes of UNOPS.
-She has a background in engineering and holds a Masters in International Development.
-Her expertise is around project planning, implementation and evaluation, in contexts such as poverty-reduction strategies, livelihood resilience programs and economic and social policies in developing countries.
+She specialises in project planning, implementation and evaluation in contexts such as poverty-reduction strategies, livelihood resilience programs and economic and social policies in developing countries.

 Fundraising and Legal

-Pilar is a human resources professional specialising in talent management with a passion for supporting people untap their potential and fulfil their aspirations.
-Her educational background is in law and politics, studying a Masters in Migration and Development to broaden her knowledge on these areas.
-She has volunteered and supported different NGO’s since a very early age and is currently living in the UK.
+Pilar is a human resources professional specialising in talent management with a passion for supporting people and helping them tap into their potential and fulfil their aspirations.
+Her educational background is in law and politics, followed by a Masters in Migration and Development to broaden her knowledge in these areas.
+She has volunteered and supported different NGOs since a very early age and is currently living and working in the UK.

 Marc has over a decade of international experience, as a director of startups and business units in technology and digital marketing.
 Based in London since the end of 2016, he decided to focus on the development of social enterprises, NGOs and purpose-led businesses.
 He has advised RBS’s community investment fund, the Social Innovation Exchange and Global Action Plan.
 He currently drives Loop’s development in Europe, a revolutionary waste-free shopping platform, acting as Marketing Director.